 Only 20% of Black Americans say that they have no barriers to excellent health care and support for Alzheimer's or other dementias.

-Half of African Americans say that they have experienced discrimination while seeking care for a person living with Alzheimer's.
+Half of Black Americans say that they have experienced discrimination while seeking care for a person living with Alzheimer's.

-Only 53% of Blacks believe that a cure for Alzheimer's will be distributed fairly, without regard to race, color or ethnicity.
+Only 53% of Black Americans believe that a cure for Alzheimer's will be distributed fairly, without regard to race, color or ethnicity.

-Only 35% of African Americans say that they are concerned about Alzheimer's or dementia.
+Only 35% of Black Americans say that they are concerned about Alzheimer's or dementia.

 65% of Black Americans say that they know somebody with Alzheimer's or dementia.

-55% of Blacks think that significant loss of cognitive abilities or memory is a natural part of aging rather than a disease.
+55% of Black Americans think that significant loss of cognitive abilities or memory is a natural part of aging rather than a disease.

 For more information, please see the Association's Alzheimer's Disease Facts and Figures special report on Race, Ethnicity and Alzheimer's in America (PDF).

-In this webinar discussion, hosted by Beverly Berry from the Alzheimer's Association, three expert panelists discuss how to build trust and remove barriers to greater Black participation in research.
+In Alzheimer's & Dementia Conversations: Changing the Face of Research, a webinar hosted by Beverly Berry from the Alzheimer's Association, three expert panelists discuss how to build trust and remove barriers to greater Black participation in research.
 It features the Rev. Dr. Ruben Warren, former director of the National Center for Bioethics in Research and Health Care; the Rev Dr. Ann Marie Bentsi-Addison, senior director of faith-based initiatives at NYC Health + Hospitals; and the Rev. Dr. Miriam J. Burnett, medical director for the International Health Commission of the African Methodist Episcopal Church.